Asi-cyberlab/Network-security-simulation/README.md

 - Basic cybersecurity architecture principles

 ---
 ## 🚀 Conclusion

-This project demonstrates the implementation of a **secure and structured enterprise network**, combining both networking and cybersecurity concepts.
+This project gave me the opportunity to practice networking and basic security concepts in Cisco Packet Tracer.
+It helped me improve my understanding of network design, routing, VLANs, and how different technologies work together in a secure network.